 Notably, the majority of the respondents (84%) believed that they have moderate to good knowledge on financial technology (Figure 3.22).
-Parallel to that, 45 per cent of the respondents possessed more than three (3) financial technology applications on their smartphones or laptops, as shown in Figure 3.23.
-Overall, this section does reveal that respondents frequently utilise financial technology in their dayto-day lives, with 45 per cent using these applications daily and 40 per cent using them once a week, as detailed in Figure 3.24.
+Parallel to that, 45 per cent of the respondents possessed more than three 3 financial technology applications on their smartphones or laptops, as shown in (Figure 3.23).
+Overall, this section does reveal that respondents frequently utilise financial technology in their day-to-day lives, with 45 per cent using these applications daily and 40 per cent using them once a week, as detailed in (Figure 3.24).

 Further to knowledge on financial technology and applications, a majority of respondents (75%) utilised financial technology for payment via their smartphones (Table 3.6).
 Cashless convenience and accessibility are the attributes that contribute to Malaysians' usage of financial technology services.
 This is followed by 64 per cent and 62 per cent of respondents comfortably using the services of online digital banks and money transfer services, including e-wallets, respectively.
-Parallel to the daily high usage of financial technology services among respondents, 46 per cent also applied financial technology as online budgeting and financial planning tools, as shown in Table 3.7.
+Parallel to the daily high usage of financial technology services among respondents, 46 per cent also applied financial technology as online budgeting and financial planning tools, as shown in (Table 3.7).

-In terms of using financial technology in searching for information on loans and insurance, only a small percentage seek validation from the use of financial technology in capturing big data for investment management and advice.
-As shown in Table 3.8, only 12 per cent of respondents use online platforms for short term loans and 13 per cent borrow through peer-to-peer lending platforms.
+TABLE 3.7 Usage of Financial Technology in Financial Planning % Online budgeting and 46 financial planning tools P2P (Peer-to-Peer Lending) 17 platform for high return investment Investment in the equity of 17 the Community Fund Platform Online investment advice and investment management 25 Online stock brokerage 16 Betting 8 seek validation from the use of financial technology in capturing big data for investment management and advice.
+As shown in (Table 3.8), only 12 per cent of respondents use online platforms for short term loans and 13 per cent borrow through peer-to-peer lending platforms.
 There is still a lack of trust on these technological lending services and this may be due to security issues and frauds.
 Malaysians are somewhat comfortable in using financial technology for insurance purposes, particularly for insurance premium comparisons for the most beneficial plan 33% (Table 3.9).